Confluence State Park 1

 Costs and Considerations

 Technically there are two places along this stretch to see the confluence.
-One of them is a paved trail at the historic site that leads to a confluence viewing area.
+One of them is a paved road at the historic site that leads to a confluence viewing area.
+The road is marked for car traffic, including parallel parking farther down, but a gate is currently closed so you have to walk about a half mile to get from the nearest gravel lot to the confluence.

 A second location can be found at the Lewis and Clark Confluence Tower, about a mile north of the Lewis and Clark State Historic Site.
 The Tower, though, charges a fee for admission and additionally is closed for renovation until 2026.